 FORENSIC EXAMINEES: If your assessment is for a legal purpose, your paperwork is not on this website.
 If you would like the paperwork for a forensic evaluation prior to your scheduled appointment, please give us a call.

-Complete your forms before your appointment
+Complete your forms after scheduling but at least 3 days before your appointment

 New Patient Deposit:

 A deposit is required to schedule a new patient appointment.
 Please don't take this personally!
 This policy is intended to reduce no-shows for first time appointments.
 The amount of the deposit varies with the service being requested.
-Most new patient appointments require a $40 deposit, but some lengthy evaluations require $75 or more.
+Most new patient appointments require a $40 deposit, but some lengthy evaluations require more.
 The deposit will be applied toward your fee or copayment for your first visit.
 If your insurance covers our services at 100%, your deposit will be refunded to you after your claim processes.
 If you wish to cancel your appointment after scheduling, we are happy to refund your deposit if you provide us more than 24 hours' notice.
 If you need to reschedule, please give us at least 24 hours' notice, or the deposit will be forfeited and a new deposit must be paid.
 Any subsequent appointments cancelled or rescheduled without at least 24 hours' notice will be billed to you at $40.

 Don't forget to bring your ID.
 Bring your insurance card if we will be filing insurance for you.
 Patients under 18 and dependent adults must bring a legal guardian with them to the first appointment.
 A stepparent is not a legal guardian unless a court has provided them with paperwork stating as such!